shozibabbas/ng-notifications/README.md

 ## Database Structure

 The database under use is **MongoDB**.
 MongoDB runs as a service on port 27017.
 It is attached to backend (Express).

+The database connection is initialized when the backend (Express) server is started.

 The name of database under use is ```NotificationsTest```.
 It has two collections:
 1. UserProfiles